pedrooct/gitNotify/README.md

 Example:  python gitTify.py https://github.com/pedrooct/gitNotify master (other branches can be added) !

-#Next update
+## Next update
-- Optimization of CPU usages!
+- Optimization of CPU usage!

 Develop by : Pedrooct